Buff Orpington chickens are one of the most popular breeds out there – and it’s because they’re nearly the perfect chicken!

 Where Can I Buy Buff Orpingtons?

-What To Look For When Buying A Buff Orpington
+What to Look For When Buying Buff Orpington Baby Chicks

 Do you raise Buff Orpington chickens?
 What’s your favorite part of the breed?
 Leave a comment below!